Melaleuca bracteata: Conservation status

 This species is classified as "not threatened" in Western Australia by the Government of Western Australia Department of Parks and Wildlife.

 Uses

+Horticulture

-HorticultureM. bracteata is a useful tree in cultivation because it will grow almost anywhere and because of its compact shape and many flowers.
+M. bracteata is a useful tree in cultivation because it will grow almost anywhere and because of its compact shape and many flowers.
 Garden cultivars that have been developed include "Revolution Gold", "Revolution Green" and a dwarf form called "Golden Gem".

 Indigenous use

 It has been used in smoking medicine in the Northern Territory and for making numerous household items.

 Essential oils

 There are four chemotypes of oil based on elemicin or eugenol that are present in the plant.
 Methyl eugenol in the leaves can be used in insecticides, perfumes and soap.